manalalshamrani/gene-finder/README.md

 The results file is output.txt.

 ## 3. Code for Rosalind
-The extended code to include reverse complments is implmented in [trans_dna.py](https://github.com/manalalshamrani/gene-finder/blob/master/trans_dna.py).
+The Rosalind code is implmented in [trans_dna.py](https://github.com/manalalshamrani/gene-finder/blob/master/trans_dna.py).
 The results file is output2.txt.

 ## 4. 14: screenshot of command line